VimsLab/DMC/README.md

 The code has been implemented and tested on the Ubuntu operating system only.

 ## Install CUDA Toolkit and cuDNN
-Install [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) and [cuDNN](https://developer.nvidia.com/rdp/cudnn-archive) for your version of the Ubuntu operating system.
+Install the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) and the [cuDNN library](https://developer.nvidia.com/rdp/cudnn-archive) matching your version of the Ubuntu operating system.

 ## Download data set
 Download the pre-processed ModelNet40 data set from [here](https://drive.google.com/drive/folders/1y-8m-GRErxCMkuJJf6t8yYSHztlUO0xF?usp=sharing).
 Files are in the OBJ file format, and all mesh model consists of precisely 1024 faces.